 The sensing responder shall set the Sensing Type and RX Initiator fields to the same value that was in the

-DMG Sensing Measurement Session element within the DMG Sensing Measurement Session Request
+DMG Sensing Measurement Session element within the DMG Sensing Measurement Request

 frame.
 If present:

-The sensing initiator may update the transmit beams assigned to the sensing responder in DMG Sensing Measurement Session Request frame by setting the Updated TX Beam List subfield in the TDD Beamforming Information field in the DMG Sensing Request frame.
+The sensing initiator may update the transmit beams assigned to the sensing responder in DMG Sensing Measurement Request frame by setting the Updated TX Beam List subfield in the TDD Beamforming Information field in the DMG Sensing Request frame.

 Straw Poll: